RyanSieglerKX/tutorials/KDB-X/Modules/parquet.md

 :parquet/AUDUSD/AUDUSD - 2004-10-01 - 2004-10-31.parquet 2004.10
 ```

-Now that we have our virtual columns, we can create one virtual table in memory pulling Parquet data from each file
+Now that we have our virtual columns, we can create one virtual table in memory pulling Parquet data from each file:
 ```q
 quote_all:tb.mkP part!virt;
 meta quote_all